Paige, Jeffery M. Indigenous Revolution in Ecuador and Bolivia, 1990-2005. Tucson: The University of Arizona Press, 2020.

 Oct.
 23, 2020

-This edited volume looks at the rise of the modern indigenous political movements in the Andean nations of Ecuador and Bolivia.
+This book, edited by Jeffrey Paige, looks at the rise of the modern indigenous political movements in the Andean nations of Ecuador and Bolivia.
 Written by scholars and political activists involved in the movements, the authors analyze the role of indigenous “cosmovision” in the making of the modern nation state and the historical influences and alliances that shaped the different paths taken by indigenous organizations in the two countries in seven essays.

 The first section looks at the twentieth-century history of conflict and cooperation between the Shuar Federation of the Ecuadorian Amazon and the Ecuarunari of the nation’s highlands, founded in 1964 and 1972, respectively.
 The essays help explain the divergent traditions of ethnic and class-based organizations that remain relevant in contemporary debates.